-Building Relationships Speaks and writes in a clear, articulate and impactful manner, making opinions known when s/he feels it is right to do so. and Communication Actively listens, seeking to understand the perspective and position of others.
+Competencies for Chief Superintendent in the Garda Síochána Competency Examples of Areas of Application: Building Relationships and Communication Speaks and writes in a clear, articulate and impactful manner, making opinions known when s/he feels it is right to do so.
+Actively listens, seeking to understand the perspective and position of others.
 Manages and resolves conflicts / disagreements including workplace conflicts in a positive and constructive manner.
 Works effectively with a range of different parties, recognising & managing tensions arising from diverse stakeholders' perspectives.
 Persuades others, builds consensus, gains co-operation from others to obtain information and accomplish goals.
 Proactively engages with colleagues at all levels of the organisation and across other organisations and groups and builds strong professional networks.
 Appreciates the importance of building a positive image of an ethical, citizen-focused organisation and uses media channels appropriately to communicate the Garda Síochána message effectively.
 Drive and Commitment to Public Service Values and the Policing Principles Consistently strives for a high level of personal and team performance.
 Demonstrates personal commitment to the role, maintaining determination and persistence alongside a sense of balance and perspective in relation to work issues.
 Is personally trustworthy, honest and respectful, delivering on promises and commitments.
 Serves the State and people of Ireland, ensuring the citizen is at the heart of all services provided, demonstrating a strong community focus, while appreciating and managing risk and understanding the importance of good governance.
 Is resilient, maintaining composure even in adverse or challenging situations.
 Promotes a culture that fosters the values of integrity, honesty, respect, equality and ethical behaviour required by the Code of Ethics for the Garda Síochána in delivering a professional, accountable service.
-Breadth of Appreciation of the Policing Role Develops and maintains skills and expertise across a number of areas that are relevant to the Garda Síochána and his/her specific field of operations.
+Breadth of Appreciation of the Policing Role Develops and maintains skills and expertise across a number of areas that are relevant to the Garda Síochána and their specific field of operations.
 Keeps up to date with key organisational, policing, national and legal developments and issues that affect the role.
 Ensures sound intelligence and management of state security risks.
 Builds effective relationships with communities and colleagues in a range of diverse engagements.
 Maintains a strong focus on self-development, seeking feedback and opportunities for growth.
 Works effectively with the legal and court systems.